GanChuanYin/blog/docs/05.Vue/Vue3-Extra-Topics.md

 This is because the template in a`<script setup>` component is compiled as a function inlined in the same scope of the `<script setup>` code.

 Unlike property access from this, the compiled template code can directly access variables declared inside `<script setup>`, without an instance proxy in between.
-This also leads to better minification because <font color=gree size=4>`all the variable names can be safely shortened`</font>.
+This also leads to better minification because <font color=#3498db size=4>`all the variable names can be safely shortened`</font>.

 ### 1.2 Relationship with Options API